 Yes.
-The facility will house two separate programs with plans to continue to add programs based on need and funding.
+The facility will contain a fully functioning post-secondary campus for students enrolled to experience a college going atmosphere separate from their high school. house two separate programs with plans to continue to add programs based on need and funding.
 Due to the number of standards and skills required for students to earn their certifications, they will be able to take pieces to other areas of interest.
 Such as careers in electricity, different areas of manufacturing, and securing environmental resources.